alexjlockwood/AndroidDesignPatterns/_posts/2020-10-09-contact-list-compose.md

 * Any clarification needed with `CoilImage` + `Modifier.aspectRatio` + `Modifier.clip`?
 * Add links to `Scaffold`, `TopAppBar`, etc.?
 Link to documentation or source code?
 * Watch YouTube talks about compose to see if there is any useful info about state hoisting
+* Link to icon animation post and Oredev talk

 <!--morestart-->